matomo-org/plugin-LoginLdap/README.md

 LDAP has no concept of authentication tokens, so user token_auths are stored exclusively in Piwik's MySQL DB.
 If a token auth is compromised, you can have Piwik generate a new one by changing a user's password in LDAP.

-If you've enabled the `Generate Random token_auth For New Users` option, then in order to generate a new token auth you'll have to run the
+If you've enabled the `Generate Random token_auth For New Users` option and a token auth is compromised, you'll have to run the
-`loginldap:generate-token-auth` command if a token auth is compromised.
+`loginldap:generate-token-auth` command to generate a new one.

 **Logging**